sonatype/nexus-plugin-bundle/maven-plugin/src/site/markdown/usage.md

 -->
 # Usage

-Goals of this plugin are not intended to be executed directly.
-They are enabled via the __nexus-plugin__ packaging lifecycle.
+Goals of this plugin are not intended to be executed directly, they are enabled via the __nexus-plugin__ packaging lifecycle.

 ## References